Forceh91/trm-viii/README.md

 # Tomb Raider Marathon Bundle

 TRM bundle for NodeCG with built in Tiltify.
-This bundle was used during TRM VI.
+This bundle was used during TRM VII.

-Marathon colour is: #d11947
+Marathon colour is: #ffa301 / #fe5100

 ---